Signal Aspects Planning Guide

 Multiple Multiple Varied Used in complex rail network sections with multiple potential routes, each requiring its own signal indication.
 Several heads, each potentially with a different number of lamps, to manage complex junctions with multiple diverging paths.

-Signal Aspects - One or Two Multi-Lamp Heads
+Signal Aspects: One or Two Multi-Lamp Heads

 The decision to use a single 3-lamp head to show both main and divergent route aspects versus using two separate heads, one for each route, on a signal mast in a real-world railway system depends on several factors including operational requirements, space constraints, clarity of signaling to the train operator, and historical practices of the railway.
-Here’s a breakdown of these considerations:

 Operational Requirements